YOUR GUIDE TO CHOOSING NATURAL & ORGANIC BEAUTY PRODUCTS

 For us this means pure, natural ingredients.
 Ingredients that are as close to their natural state as possible.
 Face oils (made with plant oils like pomegranate seed oil, Shea butter and avocado oil) often fit this bill.
 Face oils are often water free and do not need preservatives.
 Please note they sometimes contain naturally derived and synthetic ingredients.

-‘Naturally derived’ is another phrase you will see on some product labels.
+Many 'all natural' products will contain ‘Naturally derived’ ingredients.
 This simply means a natural ingredient is chemically or physically altered in a lab to isolate a specific component.

 Naturally derived ingredients can play an important role in improving the effectiveness of your products.
-Although they are generally safe and effective – they no longer resemble the original plant.
+Although they are generally safe and effective – they no longer resemble the original plant and are made in a lab.
 On labels they will include words like “from coconut/sugar/vegetable derived’.
-While most companies call them natural – we think clean is probably more accurate.

 For example, caprylic/capric triglyceride naturally occurs in coconut and palm kernel oil.
 It is created by splitting oils and isolating the specific fatty acid and recombined with glycerin to form pure caprylic/capric triglyceride.
 It is an oily liquid used to create a barrier on the skin’s surface.
 It is sometimes used in makeup, skincare and deodorants to decrease moisture loss and make them easy to apply.